 Then movement of tectonic plates made a ridge to the west of the pans and water could no longer pass.
 Water evaporated from the lakes leaving condensed minerals and salt behind.
 ‘There used to be people and lots of animals on the pans, and Stone Age implements are still discovered there,’ head guide Bapabi (Bacos) Taubaka at sister property Planet Baobab told us.
 Today the pans are filled only by rain water, except Sowa, which also gets water from the Nata River to the east.

-Camp Kalahari is one of a quartet of Uncharted Africa Safari co. camps in the Makgadikgadi.
+Camp Kalahari is one of a quartet of Uncharted Africa [update July 2020: now part of Natural Selection] camps in the Makgadikgadi.
 There was good food, lots of wood, colourful sofas and camp chairs around the fire in the common area, and a pool deck off to one side.

 The landscape in the semi-arid Makgadikgadi is mostly grassland with mokolane palms and purple pod terminalia.
 Here secretary birds walk 20-30km a day in search of food like snakes, small birds and reptiles, and steenbok have adapted to the dry conditions by digging tubers and eating grass early in the morning when it has more moisture so they don’t need to drink.